 Harvesting: Mushrooms should start to form 4 to 7 days after initiating.
 You can continue to water the block while it has little mushrooms growing, but try to avoid getting a lot of water into the underside (gills) of the mushrooms.
 The ideal harvest will be when the cap starts to roll away from the stem to expose the gills.
 Younger mushrooms are more dense and have a better shelf-life.
 You can let the mushrooms grow bigger if you like, but be aware that once the gills are exposed, the mushroom will be dropping spores.
 You can stop watering them a day before you harvest to let the caps dry out a bit.
 Ideally harvest them all at once, but you can wait 1 or 2 days if you want some to grow bigger.
 Cut the stems all the way to the surface of the block

 Don’t get rid of the block.
 Shiitake will produce several flushes of mushrooms, but you will need to rest the mycelium and let it build up energy for a rebound.
-The mycelium is moving farther into the block and eating more of it for nutrients.
+The mycelium is decomposing (eating) more of the wood for nutrients.